DemirZumrut/Customer_Segmentation_with_RFM_Analysis/README.md

 # Customer_Segmentation_with_RFM_Analysis
-Customer segmentation with RFM Analysis
+Customer Segmentation with RFM Analysis